 I had a great time building my first PC and I’m already thinking of what I’m going to do next.
 I wouldn’t mind adding another GPU and I’m eagerly saving up for a high-capacity SSD.
 I’m even considering a PCI-E SSD but I may have to save up for a little while longer.

 The best part about building your PC is that you never really finish it.
 There are always things you can change or upgrade and they will always make a difference.
-Even minor changes like adding the HUE+ or customizing the case with some paint can go a long way.
+Even minor changes like adding the an RGB Controller or customizing the case with some paint can go a long way.

 The only limit is your imagination.